instantdreams/DuplicateFolders/README.md

 ## Features

-The Duplicate Folders PowerShell script uses a configuration file to allow easy management of your personal settings plus the Robocopy preferences of your choice.
+The DuplicateFolders PowerShell script uses a configuration file to allow easy management of your personal settings plus the Robocopy preferences of your choice.

-The Duplicate Folders PowerShell script will:
+The DuplicateFolders PowerShell script will:

 * Copy the content of one folder to another
 * By default, mirror the structure and attributes of the files
 * Write results to a log file for analysis
+* Optionally notify a telegram channel with the result from the copy

 ## Prerequisites